 In his book The Restaurant at the End of the Universe, author Douglas Adams finds a solution to the moral dilemma of meat-eating: A genetically engineered cow created to be eaten and wanting to be eaten.
 The cow even encourages diners to choose which part they are interested in, to help her fulfill her destiny.
 In the real and less-than-ideal world, cows may not at all express a desire to be eaten, but humans are still interested in eating them, as the average person in the Western world consumes an annual average of several dozens of kilograms of steaks, burgers, and other beef products.

 Beef eating also carries a heavy environmental cost.
 Studies have found that raising cattle for beef is the most polluting food production industry, compared not only to plant crops, but also to animal products such as milk and eggs, and compared even to raising other animals for food.
-Growing food for cattle consumes vast amounts of land and water and also emits enormous amounts of greenhouse gasses that contribute to global warming.
+Growing food for cattle consumes vast amounts of land and water and also emits enormous amounts of greenhouse gases that contribute to global warming.
 The raising of sheep and cattle is responsible for 14.5% of the carbon dioxide emitted into the atmosphere, more than the amounts emitted by entire transportation sector.
 Furthermore, methane, which is emitted as a result of the digestive and fermentative processes in the animal’s body, is a much stronger greenhouse gas than carbon dioxide, and has a significant effect on global warming.

 Similar to many other fields, the solution to the problem is expected to come from science.
 The knowledge that has accumulated in recent years from the growth of living cells and of entire tissues, alongside technological developments such as sophisticated 3D printing, is advancing us towards a revolution in medicine, which is likely to consist of laboratory-grown organs for transplants as well as of disease-customized and patient-customized treatments.
 This revolution is also moving into the food industry, hopefully towards an era in which it will no longer be necessary to raise cattle for food and in which we will be able to cultivate only the tissues that present an interest for consumption, without contributing to environmental pollution and without the ethical issue of animal slaughter.